Stay informed and receive company updates straight to your inbox.

 CytoDyn’s research in association with Dr. Daniel Lindner, M.D., Ph.D. of the Department of Translational Hematology and Oncology Research, The Cleveland Clinic, showed that when immunocompromised mice transplanted with human BMSCs received Leronlimab at a dosing schedule that approximates that being used in the ongoing human clinical trial, the mice showed successful engraftment of human hematopoietic (blood-forming) cells without any signs of GVHD.
 At the same time, control mice all exhibited classical signs of GVHD and none survived (p˂0.01).
 A 10-fold reduction in PRO 140 dosage still showed a significant inhibitory effect on GVHD in treated mice but to a lesser extent.
 The study has been published online in the peer-reviewed journal, Biology of Blood and Marrow Transplantation, PRO 140 Monoclonal Antibody to CCR5 Prevents Acute Xenogeneic Graft-versus- Host Disease in NOD-scid IL-2Ry Mice, February 2018 Volume 24, Issue 2.

-CytoDyn is currently enrolling patients in a Phase 2 clinical trial with PRO 140 for the prevention of GVHD in reduced intensity conditioning patients (RIC) undergoing BMSC transplantation.
+Due to the COVID-19 pandemic, CytoDyn recently suspended enrollment of patients in a Phase 2 clinical trial with PRO 140 for the prevention of GVHD in reduced intensity conditioning patients (RIC) undergoing BMSC transplantation.
 The FDA has granted orphan drug designation to CytoDyn for the prevention of acute graft-versus-host disease (GVHD).